oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Client Types {#client-types}
 ------------

-OAuth defines two client types, based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials):
+OAuth defines two client types, based on whether they can be issued credentials that they can use to authenticate at the authorization server:

 "confidential":
 : Clients capable of maintaining the confidentiality of their